lgschaer/tutorials/README.md

-# Tutorials for 16S rRNA Sequence Analysis
+# Tutorials for 16S rRNA Sequence Analysis (Run DADA2 first!)

+## Making a phyloseq object

+This tutorial shows you how to make a phyloseq object from the ouput files from DADA2.

+## Alpha Diversity

+This tutorial shows you how to compare alpha diversity of different sample groups.

+## Beta Diversity

+This tutorial shows you how to compare alpha diversity of different sample groups.

 ## Making a taxa plot